thienan11/SLOStudySpots/packages/app/README.md

 ```shell
 npm run dev
 ```
-In a separate terminal, navigate to `packages/server` and execute:
+And in a separate terminal, navigate to `packages/server` and execute:

 ```shell
 npm run start